BytePhoenixCoding/BlockchainTokenSniper/README.md

 ```

 Note:
-You may find an error when installing web3 in android.
-You should install dependency needed by web3 manually using pip.
+You may encounter an error when installing web3 in android.
+You should install the dependency needed by web3 manually using pip.
-The web3 version that work for this bot is web3 5.x.x if your web3 is 3.x.x the bot will not work.
+The web3 version that work for this bot is web3 5.x.x, if your web3 is 3.x.x or lower then the bot will not work.

 ## Run python script

-Assuming you are in BSCTokenSniper Directory.
+Assuming you are in BSCTokenSniper Directory:
 run

 ```sh